aminomancer/uc.css.js/README.md

 The files in the scripts folder are not content scripts like you'd load in Tampermonkey.
 They're meant to execute in the same context as Firefox's internal scripts.
 They're scripts for the Firefox frontend itself rather than for webpages.
 This is sort of analogous to gaining "privileges" to modify your UI document directly.
 With CSS alone you can only do so much.
 Even a lot of purely aesthetic features may require JavaScript, like the search engine icons shown in the GIF above.

 They need to be loaded by an autoconfig script loader.
 I recommend [**fx-autoconfig by MrOtherGuy**](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
-You can also use [alice0775's autoconfig loader](https://github.com/alice0775/userChrome.js/tree/master/72) if you prefer something more lightweight, though from here on out some of my scripts will not be fully compatible with loaders other than MrOtherGuy's because they don't support loading scripts into the global execution context before windows have been initialized.
+Some of my scripts are not fully compatible with loaders other than MrOtherGuy's because they don't support loading scripts into the global execution context before windows have been initialized.
+(The theme itself needs a javascript loader, and is designed for this particular one, but if you know how to register a manifest file then you can use any loader)

 <h3><b>Installation:</b></h3>

-Whatever you choose, the installation steps are almost the same.
 You first need to find your Firefox installation folder.
 On Windows that's `C:/Program Files/Firefox/`.
 On Linux it should be `usr/lib/firefox/`.
 On macOS this is more complicated.
 You need to open the application file itself, probably in `Macintosh HD/Applications/`.
 It's the file you double-click to open Firefox, but it's actually a package, not a binary.
 If you right click it, there will be an option in the context menu labeled "Show Package Contents."
 Clicking this takes you to the root directory.
 So whichever OS you're on, you should end up with...
 1) &nbsp; a file called `config.js` in your Firefox installation's root directory;
 2) &nbsp; a folder called `defaults` in the root directory;
 3) &nbsp; a folder called `pref` inside that `defaults` folder;
 4) &nbsp; a file called `config-prefs.js` inside that `pref` folder;
-5) &nbsp; a `JS` folder and a `utils` folder in your profile's `chrome` folder (if you use MrOtherGuy's loader); or a `userChrome.js` file in your `chrome` folder if you use alice0775's loader.
+5) &nbsp; a `JS` folder (or `script` if you're using my chrome.manifest file) in your profile's `chrome` folder;
+6) &nbsp; a `resources` folder in your `chrome` folder, containing all the icons;
+6) &nbsp; a `utils` folder in your `chrome` folder, containing `chrome.manifest` and `boot.jsm`

 You may already have a file called `channel-prefs.js` inside the `prefs` folder.
 This is unrelated.

-If you're using fx-autoconfig like I recommended, then your scripts should go in the `JS` folder.
+If you're using fx-autoconfig like I recommended, then your scripts should go in the `JS` folder by default.
+You should rename it `script` if you're planning to use my `chrome.manifest` file.
+This has no effect on any of the scripts, it's only done so we can override certain icon files.
 Any agent sheets or author sheets (files ending in .as.css or .au.css) should go in the `chrome` folder with your regular stylesheets.
-If you're using alice0775's loader instead, then get the updated [userChrome.js from here](https://github.com/alice0775/userChrome.js/tree/master/73) and put it in your profile's chrome folder, along with all the stylesheets you use.
-With alice0775's loader, scripts should go directly in the main chrome folder, right along with userChrome.css, etc.

 <h3><b>Usage:</b></h3>